mhermida-lab/Soy_price_prediction/README.md

 Model created for Sadosky Foundation Meta Data and Matba Rofex competition.
 They needed a model to predict the price of soy beans in a future 20 days time serie.

-In this repo I test two models:
+In this repo I develop two models:

 1. A Multivariate Multi Step Neural Network with Long Short Term Memory neurons.
 This model uses parallel time series with historical data (daily/monthly values 2004-2019) inflation in the US, historical oil prices, and historical soy prices for its training.